Culture of Papua New Guinea: Sport

 Sports are hugely popular in Papua New Guinea, and its citizens participate in and watch a wide variety.
-Popular sports include various codes of football (rugby league, rugby union, Association Football, and Australian rules football), cricket, volleyball, softball, netball, and basketball.
+Popular sports include various codes of football (rugby league, rugby union, association football, and Australian rules football), cricket, volleyball, softball, netball, and basketball.
 Other Olympic sports are also gaining popularity, such as boxing and weightlifting.
 Rugby league is the most popular sport in Papua New Guinea (especially in the highlands), which also unofficially holds the title as the national sport.The annual Australian State of Origin series matches are the most watched sporting event of the year.
 The West New Britain rugby league player, Marcus Bai, is a national celebrity, after he played for the National Rugby League with Melbourne Storm (he also played in the Super League competition).
 A new national competition started in 2005 called the SP Cup.
 Australian rules football was once the most popular sport in PNG until the 1970s.
 It is gaining popularity with the introduction of players at the top level into the AFL, including Mal Michael (Brisbane Lions) and James Gwilt (St Kilda Football Club/Essendon Football Club).
 PNG has the largest number of Australian rules footballers outside of Australia, and has one of the fastest growing junior development programs.
 The "Mosquitos", currently captained by Navu Maha, are the national team and were runners up in the Australian Football International Cup, in both 2003 (to Ireland) and 2005 (to New Zealand).
 Cricket has been traditionally popular in Papua New Guinea, where the British had the most influence.
 In the Trobriand Islands, cricket has become fused with the local culture, and a game played with stones instead of a ball and unlimited fielders has developed.
 It was introduced in 1903, by Methodist missionaries, and has become a beloved sport there.

+Cultural sites

+The country possesses one UNESCO World Heritage Site, the Kuk Early Agricultural Site, which was inscribed in 2008.
+The country, however, has no elements inscribed yet in the UNESCO Intangible Cultural Heritage Lists, despite having one of the widest arrays of intangible cultural heritage elements in the world.

+Media

+Of national newspapers, there are two national English language daily newspapers, two English language weekly ones, and one weekly Tok Pisin newspaper.
+There are some local television services, as well as both government-run and private radio stations.
+There are 3 mobile carriers, although Digicel has a 92% market share due to its more extensive coverage of rural areas.
+Around two-thirds of the population is thought to have some mobile access, if intermittent.